niblongbiesconnor/TextSiri/README.md

 License
 ---

-All of my work is under the **Creative Commons ShareAlike Non-Commercial 4.0** license.
-You are free to use this software as long as you do not modify it and keep this notice.
+This work is now licensed under the **MIT License**.
+You may obtain, modify and share this software as long as you give me credits for substantial portions of code.

-&copy; mission712 2016.